 CAUTION: When setting the parameter, the computer always limits the threshold value (such as max1 on) when it approaches a certain temperature of the second threshold (such as max1 off) to prevent negative hysteresis.
-If a threshold cannot be changed any longer, the second threshold has to be changed first.
+If a threshold cannot be changed any longer, the second threshold has to be changed first..

-- max Ψ When this temperature has been reached, the output is blocked (ex works = 75°C). - max ↑ The output blocked at max ↓ is released again when this temperature has been reached. max generally serves to limit storage.
+- max When this temperature has been reached, the output is blocked. - max↑ The output blocked at max↓ is released again when this temperature has been reached. max generally serves to limit storage.
 Recommendation: The switch-off point should be some 3-5K higher than the switch-on point in the storage area and some 1-2K higher than in the pool area.
-The software does not allow for differences less than 1K (ex works = 70°C). - Setting range: -30 to +149°C in increments of 1°C (for both thresholds, but max♦ has to be at least 1K greater than max♠) - min \uparrow When this temperature has been reached at the sensor, the output is released (display only with the corresponding program diagram) (ex works = 5°C). - min

-The output previously released via min ↑ is blocked again when this temperature has been reached. min generally protects the boilers from soot.
+The software does not allow for differences less than 1K.
+Setting range: -30 to +149°C in increments of 1°C (for both thresholds, but max↓ has to be at least 1K greater than max↑) - min When this temperature has been reached at the sensor, the output is enabled. - min↓ The output previously released via min↑ is blocked again when this temperature has been reached. min generally protects the boilers from soot.
 Recommendation: The switch-on point should be some 3-5K higher than the switch-off point.
-The software does not allow for differences less than 1K (ex works = 0°C). - Setting range: -30 to +149°C in increments of 1°C (for both thresholds, but min↑ has to be at least 1K greater than min↓) - diff ↑ If the temperature difference between the two set sensors surpasses this value, the output is released.
+The software does not allow for differences less than 1K.
+Setting range: -30 to +149°C in increments of 1°C (for both thresholds, but min↑ has to be at least 1K greater than min↓) - diff↑ If the temperature difference between the two set sensors surpasses this value, the output is released.
 For most programs, diff is the basic function (differential controller) of the system.
-Recommendation: For solar applications, diff ↑ should be set to around 7-10K (factory settings WE = 8K).
-Slightly lower values suffice for the loading pump program (ex works = 8K). - diff lackloss The output previously released when diff lackloss was reached is blocked again when this temperature difference is reached.
-Recommendation: diff lackloss should be set to around 3-5K (WE = 4K).
-Although the software allows for a minimum difference of 0.1K between the switch-on and switch-off points, no value less than 2K can be entered for sensor and measurement tolerance (ex works = 4K).
+Recommendation: For solar applications, diff↑ should be set to around 7-10K.
+Slightly lower values suffice for the loading pump program. - diff ↓ The output previously released when diff ↑ was reached is blocked again when this temperature difference is reached.
+Recommendation: diff ↓ should be set to around 3-5K.
+Although the software allows for a minimum difference of 0.1K between the switch-on and switch-off points, no value less than 2K can be entered for sensor and measurement tolerance.

-Setting range: 0.0 to 9.9K in increments of 0.1K

-10 to 98K in increments of 1K (for both thresholds, but $diff \uparrow has$ to be at least 0.1K / 1K greater than $diff \lor has$)
+Setting range: 0.0 to 9.9K in increments of 0.1K 10 to 98K in increments of 1K (for both thresholds, but diff $\uparrow$ has to be at least 0.1K / 1K greater than diff $\blacklozenge$ )